-1. Use only a 12-volt supply to start your vehicle.
-If you connect your battery to a 24-volt power supply you can damage your starter, ignition system and other electrical components.

-2. Do not disconnect the battery of the disabled vehicle as this could damage the vehicle's electrical system.
+- 1. Use only a 12-volt supply to start your vehicle. - 2.
+Do not disconnect the battery of the disabled vehicle as this could damage the vehicle's electrical system.

-3. Park the booster vehicle close to the hood of the disabled vehicle making sure they do not touch.
-Set the parking brake on both vehicles and stay clear of the engine cooling fan and other moving parts.

-4. Check all battery terminals and remove any excessive corrosion before you attach the battery cables.

-5. Turn the heater fan on in both vehicles to protect any electrical surges.
+- 3. Park the booster vehicle close to the hood of the disabled vehicle making sure the two vehicles do not touch.
+Set the parking brake on both vehicles and stay clear of the engine cooling fan and other moving parts. - 4.
+Check all battery terminals and remove any excessive corrosion before you attach the battery cables.
+Ensure that vent caps are tight and level. - 5.
+Turn the heater fan on in both vehicles to protect any electrical surges.
 Turn all other accessories off.